awslabs/aws-sdk-android-samples/README.md

   + Amazon Cognito Identity
   + Amazon Polly

+* [Lex Sample](LexSample/README.md).
+This is a sample mobile application that demonstrates how to use Amazon Lex.
+Involved AWS Services are:
+  + Amazon Cognito Identity
+  + Amazon Lex

 ### How to Run a Sample
 #### Requirements
 * Android SDK.
 You can install the SDK via Android Studio or as stand-alone tools.
 See [Installing the Android SDK](http://developer.android.com/sdk/installing/index.html).